 What is KiwiSaver?

-KiwiSaver is a Government initiative that provides incentives for eligible New Zealanders, including Government (Member Tax Credits) and employer contributions, aimed at helping you save for retirement.
+KiwiSaver is a Government initiative that provides incentives for eligible New Zealanders, including government contributions and employer contributions, aimed at helping you save for retirement.

 You can join KiwiSaver if you are: